ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 By using a default parameter, we account for situations when an argument isn’t passed into a function that is expecting an argument.

+## June 20th, 2024

+Functions
+Function Expressions
+13 min

+Another way to define a function is to use a function expression.
+To define a function inside an expression, we can use the function keyword.
+In a function expression, the function name is usually omitted.
+A function with no name is called an anonymous function.
+A function expression is often stored in a variable in order to refer to it.

+Consider the following function expression: defining a function expression

+To declare a function expression:

+    Declare a variable to make the variable’s name be the name, or identifier, of your function.
+Since the release of ES6, it is common practice to use const as the keyword to declare the variable.

+    Assign as that variable’s value an anonymous function created by using the function keyword followed by a set of parentheses with possible parameters.
+Then a set of curly braces that contain the function body.

+To invoke a function expression, write the name of the variable in which the function is stored followed by parentheses enclosing any arguments being passed into the function.

+variableName(argument1, argument2)

+Unlike function declarations, function expressions are not hoisted so they cannot be called before they are defined.

+Let’s define a new function using a function expression.

+Functions
+Arrow Functions
+3 min

+ES6 introduced arrow function syntax, a shorter way to write functions by using the special “fat arrow” () => notation.

+Arrow functions remove the need to type out the keyword function every time you need to create a function.
+Instead, you first include the parameters inside the ( ) and then add an arrow => that points to the function body surrounded in { } like this:

+const rectangleArea = (width, height) => {
+  let area = width * height;
+  return area;
+};

+It’s important to be familiar with the multiple ways of writing functions because you will come across each of these when reading other JavaScript code.

+Functions
+Concise Body Arrow Functions
+5 min

+JavaScript also provides several ways to refactor arrow function syntax.
+The most condensed form of the function is known as concise body.
+We’ll explore a few of these techniques below:

+    Functions that take only a single parameter do not need that parameter to be enclosed in parentheses.
+However, if a function takes zero or multiple parameters, parentheses are required. showcasing how arrow functions parameters differ for different amounts of parameters

+    A function body composed of a single-line block does not need curly braces.
+Without the curly braces, whatever that line evaluates will be automatically returned.
+The contents of the block should immediately follow the arrow => and the return keyword can be removed.
+This is referred to as implicit return.

+comparing single line and multiline arrow functions

+So if we have a function:

+const squareNum = (num) => {
+  return num * num;
+};

+We can refactor the function to:

+const squareNum = num => num * num;

+Notice the following changes:

+    The parentheses around num have been removed, since it has a single parameter.
+    The curly braces { } have been removed since the function consists of a single-line block.
+    The return keyword has been removed since the function consists of a single-line block.

+My Home
+Scope: Review: Scope
+Narrative and Instructions
+Learn
+Scope
+Review: Scope
+1 min

+In this lesson, you learned about scope and how it impacts the accessibility of different variables.

+Let’s review the following terms:

+    Scope refers to where variables can be accessed throughout the program, and is determined by where and how they are declared.
+    Blocks are statements that exist within curly braces {}.
+    Global scope refers to the context within which variables are accessible to every part of the program.
+    Global variables are variables that exist within global scope.
+    Block scope refers to the context within which variables are accessible only within the block they are defined.
+    Local variables are variables that exist within block scope.
+    Global namespace is the space in our code that contains globally scoped information.
+    Scope pollution is when too many variables exist in a namespace or variable names are reused.

+As you continue your coding journey, remember to use best practices when declaring your variables!
+Scoping your variables tightly will ensure that your code has clean, organized, and modular logic.